substack/hyperlog-join/readme.markdown

 return a single object with `key` and `value` properties or an array of `key`/`value` objects.

+To delete relations, the mapping function should return an object with `type='del'`, a `key` specifying the foreign key as in the put case, and a `rowKey` of the hyperlog key for the row that inserted the original relation.

 ## var stream = j.list(key, cb)

 Look up a list of values from the mapping function by their `key`.